lpradovera/sipp_blog_post/load_testing.md

 In short, SIPp can simulate one or more calls to your system in an automated fashion by leveraging SIP and RTP protocols, testing the SIP dialogs and generating statistics.

-It can run a specified number of concurrent calls, ramping up numbers, a
+It can run a specified number of concurrent calls, ramping up numbers, up to a maximum number of calls, and many other uses.
+SIPp is *not*, however, suited for functional testing as the action set is quite limited compared to what could be achieved with something like [ahn-loadbot](https://github.com/mojolingo/ahn-loadbot).

 ## Installing SIPp